stephengold/Garrett/README.md

 ## How to add Garrett to an existing project

-The Garrett Library depends on [Minie].
+Garrett Library comes pre-built as a single library that depends on [Minie].
 However, the Minie dependency is intentionally omitted from Garrett's POM so developers can specify *which* Minie library should be used.